thenerdery/dot-net-standards/configuration.md

 Any classes that require configuration SHOULD declare this configuration need through constructor arguments and SHOULD NOT access the app settings wrapper directly.

-If a configuration parameter SHOULD require an optional, the value SHOULD be checked for null and defaulted to a configuration value.
-If there is not a default configuration value, an exception SHOULD be thrown.
+If a configuration parameter is optional, the value SHOULD be checked for null and defaulted to a configuration value.
+If there is no reasonable default configuration value, an exception SHOULD be thrown.

-This
+Good:

 ```csharp
 public class MyCoolApiClient